Biosafety Talkshop: Why we welcome the 6th National Biosafety Conference

 The narrow path to safety

 If constant surveillance is the habit that makes biosafety a reality, then we have to employ 21st century tools such as cyber physical systems for surveillance.
 The thinking here is simple: use a thief to catch a thief.
-If biosafety is about the laid down rules that one needs to follow to realize safety, then we also have to think about how much autonomy we are willing to cede to these systems.
+If biosafety is about fidelity to laid down rules, then we also have to consider how much autonomy we will cede to these systems.

-The Asilomar AI principles do a great job with the black and white aspects of the answers to these questions; but the sheer fast pace and scale at which scientific research in disciplines that are biosafety sensitive threatens to overrun any discussions that might be ongoing in defining the grey areas.
+The Asilomar AI principles do a great job with the black and white aspects of the answers to these questions.
+But the sheer pace and scale of scientific research in biosafety sensitive disciplines threatens to outrun discussions on defining the grey areas.

-Ethical conduct is after all about meddling in the grey areas.
-Pronouncements by AI researchers and founders of companies in artificial intelligence and robotics — even if backed by the weight of 21st century leading lights like Elon Musk — always runs the risk of being categorized as partisan thanks to them having skin in the game.
+Therefore, pronouncements by AI researchers and founders of companies in artificial intelligence and robotics — even if backed by the weight of 21st century leading lights like Elon Musk — always run the risk of being categorized as partisan thanks to them having skin in the game.

 6th National Biosafety Conference

 This is why scientific conferences are always a welcome initiative.
-Even if the value of such gatherings is nostalgic in the realm of the infamous discussions said to occur at Archimedes’ alma mater: the University of Alexandria in Egypt.
+Even if the value of such gatherings can prove to be nostalgic at best.
+However, even if the purpose is to recapture the spirit of infamous discussions at Archimedes’ alma mater, the University of Alexandria in Egypt, we celebrate nontheless.

-It is for this reason that we welcome the 6th Annual National Biosafety Conference OCTOBER 3rd- 6th, 2017 AT KENYA SCHOOL OF MONETARY STUDIES (KSMS), NAIROBI, KENYA.
-CONFERENCE THEME:Mainstreaming Biosafety in Emerging Biotechnologies for Sustainable Development.
-Full conference poster and call for abstracts
+For these reasons, we welcome the 6th Annual National Biosafety Conference to be held in October 3rd- 6th, 2017 AT KENYA SCHOOL OF MONETARY STUDIES (KSMS), NAIROBI, KENYA.

 Pre-conference workshops on: